15th August 2024

 AlisonX.png

-Several of the social care workforce talked about the real change they had seen by focusing on a persons strengths using the Strengths Based Approaches model, and about how they felt able to consider different opportunities for people, which was fantastic.
+Several members of the social care workforce talked about the real change they had seen by focusing on a person's strengths using the Strengths Based Approaches model, and about how they felt able to consider different opportunities for people, which was fantastic.

-Does OSA start to give us that permission to do this?
+Does Our Shared Agreement give us that permission to do this?

 Watch this space to find out more about how some areas of Lincolnshire are doing this already!